 If you have a cancer exercise program affiliated with your clinic, hospital, or health system, please consider joining the registry.
 ACSM is supporting the development of a registry of programs and will leverage this information for patients and other providers to find your exercise program!

 - Physical Activity in Cancer Prevention and Treatment: A Scientific Review

 - Exercise Guidelines for Cancer Survivors: Consensus Statement from International Multidisciplinary Roundtable

 - ACSM Roundtable Report on Physical Activity, Sedentary Behavior, and Cancer Prevention and Control

 - Exercise is Medicine in Oncology: Engaging clinicians to help patients move through cancer

-The Academy of Oncologic PT, APTA has several course offerings looking for partners to host.
+APTA Oncology has several course offerings looking for partners to host.
 The host facility will be chosen based on the guarantee that they can draw a minimum of 20 registrants.

 APTA Oncology's General Listerv is a very productive messaging system for answering your practice questions.
 In addition, we maintain specialized listservs for our special interest groups.